How Does Social Media Affect Teenagers? A Parent’s Guide To Influencers

 How to Have More Positive Influence as A Parent

-Parents have more power than they may think to influence media use, relationship quality, healthy autonomy, and mental health for teenage children.
+As a parent, you may have more power than you think to influence healthy social media use.
+You can help by being curious and talking about relationship quality, healthy autonomy, and mental health with teenage children.

 - Setting rules for behavior.
 Ask that everyone turn off the phones at the table, or during a conversation.

 - Exploring common interests.
-As a parent you might not care at all about Ariana Grande, but asking to hear what your child likes shows you care about them, what matters to them, and want to know who they are.
+As a parent you might not care at all about Ariana Grande, for instance.
+But asking to hear what your child likes shows you care about them, what matters to them, and want to know who they are.

 - Leading by example.
 Show interest in connecting personally.
 Encourage curiosity, exclusive attention, and witnessing emotions in person (with no devices around).